On the stability of the Abrikosov lattice in the Lowest Landau Level: Linearized analysis around the hexagonal lattice

 Overall, we proved that

 which was the claim. \end{proof}

 \begin{remark} The equation \eqref{proj_4psi_general} does not rely on any specific value of $\tau$.
-The fact that the projection~\eqref{proj4} is real for any values of the integers $k_j$ is specific to the two cases of rectangular and hexagonal lattices, at least for $|\tau| = 1$.
-Our conjecture is that other lattices would still give a convolution structure (see hereafter), but with much more complexity in the computations, leading to a complex, non real, matrix $A_\tau(\xi)$, and in the end, to instability. \end{remark}
+The fact that the projection~\eqref{proj4} is real-valued for any values of the integers $k, \ell, m,n$ is specific to the two cases of rectangular and hexagonal lattices, at least for $|\tau| = 1$.
+Our conjecture is that other lattices would still give a convolution structure (see hereafter), but with much more complexity in the computations, leading to a complex, non-real matrix~$A_\tau(\xi)$, and in the end, to instability. \end{remark}

-With the help of the above lemma, we can write \eqref{LLL} in the orthonormal basis: if $u$ is expanded as $\sum c_k \psi_k$, then the coefficients $(c_k)$ satisfy the equation
+With the help of the above lemma, we can write \eqref{LLL} in the orthonormal basis: if $u$ is expanded as $\sum c_n \psi_n$, then the coefficients $(c_n)$ satisfy the equation